-If possible, try timing yourself when practising the old exam paper, this will help you to know how much time you are spending on each section.
+Try timing yourself when practising the old exam paper.
+This will help you know how much time you spend on each section.

-You can get past exam papers from your teacher, your university library, or you can even search online.
+You can get past exam papers from your teacher, your university library, or even search online.

 4. Set Study Goals

-For each study session, set yourself a goal to keep track of what you are studying or revising.
-You can note down your study goals as soon as you start with your study session or you can set them at the end of the session for the next one.
-Here are some examples of study goals you can set:
+For each study session, set a goal to keep track of what you are studying or revising.
+You can write down your study goals as soon as you start your study session or set them for the next one.
+Here are some examples of study goals you can select:

 5. Make Use of Diagrams and Flowcharts

-When revising or preparing for an exam, visual aids can turn out to be really useful.
+When revising or preparing for an exam, visual aids can be beneficial.
 So first, try to make notes of everything you know about a particular topic and then when the exams are near, compress those notes to a one-page diagram.

 Having your thoughts recorded in this format will enable you to easily remember everything you need to know while giving the exam.

-Organising study sessions with your friends is one of the most crucial exam study tips for university students as it helps you get answers to all your questions and vice versa.
-However, you need to make sure that you do not waste time and stay focused on learning the importance of preparing for exams.
+Organising study sessions with your friends is one of the most crucial exam study tips for university students, as it helps you get answers to all your questions and vice versa.
+However, you must ensure you save time and stay focused on learning the importance of preparing for exams.

-Studying with your friends or your fellow students is also a great way to challenge yourself and keep moving forward towards your goal.
+Studying with friends or fellow students is also a great way to challenge yourself and keep moving forward towards your goal.

-Parents and your siblings do not always have to be irritating and annoying, especially around your exam time.
-To stop them from distracting you, use them to your advantage and start describing the answers that you have prepared to them.
+Parents and siblings do not always have to be irritating, especially around your exam time.
+To stop them from distracting you, use them to your advantage and start describing the answers that you have prepared for them.
 This will help you to retain things and know the areas where you are lacking and need more work.

-Your learning style will help you to know what are the best ways to prepare for an examination.
+Your learning style will help you know the best ways to prepare for an examination.
 For instance, if you are an auditory learner, you may benefit from recording your notes and then listening to them later, or you can even listen to lecture recordings.

 9. Take Regular Intervals

-While it may seem that studying for more hours may result in more productivity, it's actually the opposite, and it might just wholly drain you out, leaving you with no energy to study and retain knowledge.
-So it’s essential to take regular breaks for longer retention of information and to freshen up your mind.
+While studying for more hours may result in more productivity, it's the opposite, and it might just wholly drain you out, leaving you with no energy to study and retain knowledge.
+So it's essential to take regular breaks for longer retention of information and to freshen up your mind.

-Always keep in mind that everyone is different, so what works for you might not work for others.
+Everyone is different, so what works for you might not work for others.
 When building a study routine, consider taking intervals when it works best for you.
-For instance, if you study better at night, take your break early.
-And if you are more productive in the morning, start studying first before taking a break during lunchtime.
+For instance, take your break early if you study better at night.
+And if you are more productive in the morning, start studying before taking a break during lunchtime.

 10. Do Not Cram

-Staying up all night and cramming will only make you more anxious and stressed out.
-So instead of trying to cover everything in your curriculum the day before the exam, it’s better just to review what you have already studied and sleep early.
+Staying up all night and cramming will make you more anxious and stressed.
+So instead of covering everything in your curriculum the day before the exam, reviewing what you have already studied and sleeping early is better.

 This will keep you refreshed on the day of your exam.
-The key exam preparation you should be doing the night before your exam includes the following:
+The critical exam preparation you should be doing the night before your exam includes the following:

 11. Ask for Help

-In case you face trouble understanding a specific concept or subject, then do not hesitate to ask for help.
-Talk to your mentor, teacher, tutor, or your friend to understand the concept better before it’s too late.
-Rather than trying to memorize or cram, taking guidance from someone can help you remember the concept for a longer time.
+If you need help understanding a specific concept or subject, feel free to ask for help.
+Talk to your mentor, teacher, tutor, or friend to understand the concept better before it's too late.
+Rather than trying to memorize or cram, guidance from someone can help you remember the information for longer.